Gypped in the Penthouse: Cast

-Production notes
+Production

 Gypped in the Penthouse was filmed on July 19–21, 1954.
 Moe and Larry joined a club of the same name two decades previous in 1934's Woman Haters, the Stooges' first film for Columbia.

-Over the course of their 24 years at Columbia Pictures, the Stooges would occasionally be cast as separate characters.
-This course of action always worked against the team; author Jon Solomon concluded "when the writing divides them, they lose their comic dynamic."
-In addition to this split occurring in Gypped in the Penthouse, the trio also played separate characters in Rockin' in the Rockies, Cuckoo on a Choo Choo, Flying Saucer Daffy, Sweet and Hot, He Cooked His Goose, and its remake Triple Crossed.
+In their 24 years at Columbia Pictures, the Stooges were occasionally cast as separate characters.
+This always worked against the team, and author Jon Solomon concluded "when the writing divides them, they lose their comic dynamic."

-The film makes reference to Liberace, without mentioning his name, when Shemp entertains the woman at the piano with a candelabra.
-He sings a variation of "home on the range" and excentuates the "George" in the locality of Georgia which also refers to Liberace's brother George.
-The song features a pre_recorded piano playing, before he accidentally drops the ring inside the piano, causing him to go inside the keyboard, wrecking it. the woman finds the ring, and as a punishment, uses the ring to pay for the damages to her piano, therefore, severing Shemp's relationship.